rohan843/CTFs/strategies.md

 ## Packet Captures

+Open them up in wireshark.
+Use `Export Objects` to see if any files can be extracted from them.

 ## Random Looking File/Binary Data

 Sometimes weird files may be extracted/received that have no extension or magic bytes in the header.
 These might be ZIP archives.
 Try to unzip them.